 Wyatt Tellis, PhD has nearly 10 years of experience with developing clinical applications.
 He received his undergraduate degree in Molecular and Cell Biology from the University of California, Berkeley and a Ph.D. in Biological & Medical Information Science from the University of California, San Francisco.
 His research interests include telemedicine, digital systems for medical education, clinical IT systems integration, patient directed medical image exchange, clinical data management for research applications with an emphasis on biomedical imaging and grid computing applications, utilization of mobile computing technology to enable point-of-care access to medical information, and the development of applications and processes to enhance the acquisition, exchange and analysis of biomedical research data.
 In 2003, he was awarded the first research grant from the Society for Computer Applications in Radiology (SCAR) that funded his project to explore the use of mobile computing devices to deliver radiology devices at the point-of-care.
 He worked with Dr. Cuadros to develop EyePACS since its inception and oversees the continued technical development of the application.
 He currently works as an informaticist in the Department of Radiology & Biomedical Imaging at UCSF.
 He is also the system architect for the RSNA’s (Radiological Society of North America) National Institute of Biomedical Imaging and Bioengineering (NIBIB) sponsored nationwide image sharing network.
 Recently, he has been appointed to the board of directors of the Society Imaging Informatics in Medicine (SIIM).

 Anna attended UC Berkeley and graduated with a degree in Integrative Biology.
-She plans on attending optometry school and hopes to work with community clinics one day.
+She hopes to attend optometry school and work with community health clinics.
 She has been with EyePACS, LLC since the fall of 2013 and was a Health Fair Coordinator for the undergraduate EyePACS volunteer program at UC Berkeley.

 Amanda is the Washington state program coordinator for EyePACS, LLC.
 She lives in Seattle and graduated from the University of Washington with a degree in Public Health.
 Amanda started working with EyePACS in February of 2016 and is excited to be working with a program that does such an excellent job of linking primary care providers with specialists regardless of their physical location.